 ‘Child related work’ under section 6 of the Child Protection (Working with Children) Act 2012 (NSW) means being engaged in work referred to in subsection (2) involving physical or face-to-face contact with children (under 18-years-of-age) being contact that’s a usual part of (and more than incidental) to the work.
 It also includes being engaged in work referred to as a child-related role referred to in subsection (3) of this legislation.
 Please click on the section 6 link to see a list of subsections (2) and (3).

-An indecent assault offence in NSW is considered as a “disqualifying offence” under schedule 2 of the Child Protection (Working with Children) Act 2012 (NSW).
+An indecent assault or sexual touching offence in NSW is considered as a “disqualifying offence” under schedule 2 of the Child Protection (Working with Children) Act 2012 (NSW).
 This means that a person convicted for this offence will not be granted a working with children check clearance under section 18 of the Child Protection (Working with Children) Act 2012 (NSW).
 It will also mean, that a person with an existing working with children’s check clearance will have the clearance cancelled in those circumstances.

 Section 7 of the Criminal Records Act 1991 (NSW) says that a person will always be required to disclose a criminal conviction for an indecent assault offence (and it will always show up on a background check).

 However, a person is allowed to answer ‘no’ to a question ‘do you have a criminal conviction’ if you receive a section 10 dismissal or Conditional Release Order without conviction for an indecent assault offence.

 On a related topic, see our blog can a streaker be considered a sex offender under the law in NSW.